mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 * Through prompt engineering, the text generation model is instructed to only base the answer to the user query on the data chunks that were sent as part of the request.
 This prevents the model from hallucinating.
 * Finally, the assistant response is returned to the user.

-### 6.3 Step-by-step guide
+### 6.3 Step-By-Step Guide {#rag-step-by-step}

+{{% alert color="info" %}}
 Disclaimer: Below we describe a setup based on a PostgreSQL database with the pgvector extension to query vectors.
 This is not the only possible solution and other (vector) database types may better fit your use case.
+In this [section](#rag-takeaways), we have listed some key points that apply regardless of which architecture you choose.
+{{% /alert %}}

 Follow the steps below to get started with the Retrieval Augmented Generation (RAG) example in the [showcase app](https://marketplace.mendix.com/link/component/220475).

 To start experimenting with the end-to-end process, you can use this document to ensure you’ve covered the following prerequisites which we will explain in more detail in this document:

-* You haave access to a (remote) PostgreSQL database with the `pgvector` extension available.
+* You have access to a (remote) PostgreSQL database with the `pgvector` extension available.
 * You have configured the connection to the above database in the OpenAI Showcase App.

 If you have access to an Amazon Web Services (AWS) account we recommend using the [free-tier RDS](https://aws.amazon.com/rds/faqs/#product-faqs#amazon-rds-faqs#free-tier) set-up described in the upcoming section.
 This is convenient since PostgreSQL databases in Amazon RDS by default have the required extension available.

-#### 6.3.1 Create a PostgreSQL Database with Amazon RDS
+#### 6.3.1 Create a PostgreSQL Database with Amazon RDS {#rds-database}

 Make sure you are familiar with the basics of [Amazon RDS and the AWS console](https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/).
 We recommend the following sections as preliminary background knowledge: